mdamirhasan/jumpv_Terraform/README.md

 ## (2) instance.tf:

-(i) resource “aws_instance”: this resource group is used to create an standby instance which os: ubuntu 20.04 LTS.
+(i) resource “aws_instance”: this resource group is used to create an instance which os: ubuntu 20.04 LTS.
+Ansible Playbook run on the instance.

 (ii) ebs_block_device: as per now I am taking dump of database & importing it on the same machine so this block is used to increase the storage of the machine.